Udi language: Consonants

 Old Udi, unlike modern Udi, did not have the close-mid front rounded vowel /ø/.
 Old Udi contained an additional series of palatalized consonants.

-Alphabet
+Alphabets

 The Old Udi language used the Caucasian Albanian alphabet.
 As evidenced by Old Udi documents discovered at Saint Catherine's Monastery in Egypt dating from the 7th century, the Old Udi language used 50 of the 52 letters identified by Armenian scholars in later centuries as having been used in Udi language texts.

-In the 1930s, there was an attempt by Soviet authorities to create an Udi alphabet based on the Latin alphabet but its usage ceased after a short time.
+In the 1930s, there was an attempt by Soviet authorities to create an Udi alphabet based on the Latin alphabet, as shown in the image, but its usage ceased after a short time.